Compare Energy Plans NSW

 For each distributor, each household and business will have a different tariff and a different rate structure depending on the type of meter.
 Various retailers operate within each distribution area.
 Each of these retailers will have their own plans with different rates for peak, shoulder, or off-peak usage as well as various discounts and other pricing arrangements.

-It helps to start with the basics so you can understand the differences between the rates and plans offered by each supplier.
+Before you compare electricity providers and gas suppliers, it helps to start with the basics so you can understand the differences between the rates and plans offered by each supplier.
 Let’s start by looking at your bill, so you can understand the difference in what each supplier is likely to charge you for.

 Understand your Electricity Charges